lfit/releng-docs/docs/best-practices.rst

 All patches that go into a project repo need to be code reviewed by someone other than the original author.
-Code review is a great way to both learn from others as well as improve code quality and we highly recommend everyone code review patches regardless of if you are an active committer on a project or not.
+Code review is a great way to both learn from others as well as improve code quality.
+Contribution to code review is highly recommended regardless of activity as a committer.

 Below provides a simple checklist of common items that code reviewers should look out for (Patch submitters can use this to self-review as well to ensure